 Wallester: Genuinely free core plan — €0/month subscription, 300 virtual cards, unlimited physical cards, unlimited users.
 No per-seat charges.
 Usage fees apply for card delivery (€5), ATM withdrawals (2%, min €2), and FX transactions (Visa rate + 2%).
 Premium tiers (€199/mo, €999/mo) add advanced reporting and card capacity.

-Circula: Circula uses per-user pricing starting from approximately €9 per user per month, with custom pricing for larger teams.
+Circula: Circula uses quote-only pricing — contact their sales team for a custom quote.
 The pricing model covers access to expense management, corporate Visa cards, employee benefits modules (meal vouchers, mobility budgets), DATEV and SAP integrations, and Personio HR connectivity.
 Benefits administration functionality — which is Circula's unique differentiator — is bundled into the platform pricing rather than sold separately.

 Verdict: Wallester is the clear winner on price for businesses that need cards and basic expense management — €0 versus Circula's per-user model.
 However, Circula's pricing makes more sense when evaluated as a combined expense management + employee benefits platform.
 If you're already paying separately for benefits administration and corporate cards, Circula's bundled approach may be cost-competitive for DACH teams of 20+ employees.